logosz/saucedemo/README.md

 ## Description
 This repository was created to fulfill one of the hiring processes at Xtramile.
-This reposiroty was build under mac environment.
+This reposiroty was build under MAC environment.

 ## Prerequisite
 - NodeJs